Gradient flows and proximal splitting methods: A unified view on accelerated and stochastic optimization: Accelerated extensions of ADMM

 where

-Note that the endpoint $\tilde{x}_{k+1}$ is related to the other endpoint $x_{k+1}$ via the momentum term $(x_{k+1/2} - \hat{x}_k)$ based on the first splitting, and together this results in\footnote{Note that $\tilde{x}_{k+1}$ in \eqref{xtilde1} is a little further away from $x_{k+1}$, which makes the algorithm ``look ahead'' and implicitly introduces dependency on the curvature of $g$ in the resulting update.}
+Note that $\tilde{x}_{k+1}$ is related to $x_{k+1}$ via the ``momentum'' term $(x_{k+1/2} - \hat{x}_k)$ based on the first splitting.\footnote{$\tilde{x}_{k+1}$ is slightly further away from $x_{k+1}$ which makes the algorithm ``look ahead'' and implicitly introduces dependency on the curvature of $\F_2$.
+Although the introduction of $\tilde{x}_{k+1}$ may seem artificial, it will be justified below when we compute the error in approximating the continuous trajectory.} With this and the resolvent we obtain